 What will you be able to do after this course?

 A range of teaching methods are used in this course, including creative work, presentation, applied project and reflection.
-This course takes place both indoors and outdoors and includes visits to local state-of-the-art Early Childhood settings.
 You need no prior knowledge of early childhood education, but an open mind is essential!